 At Mellor St. Mary's Primary School the principal approach to teaching reading is through synthetic phonics.
 We establish a partnership between home and school, whereby parents can support their child with their reading through a range of books from a variety of reading schemes.
-The core reading schemes in place are Oxford Reading Tree (including stories featuring specific phonic patterns), Ginn and Collins, which focus on phonics, but also reinforce words frequently used in our English language that do not follow phonetic rules.
+The core reading scheme in place is Oxford Reading Tree, supplemented with Oxford Owl online/electronic reading books.
+We also use Read Write Inc and Collins, which focus on decoding words as well as reinforcing words frequently used in our English language that do not follow phonetic rules.
 The importance of understanding the story or information in a book is always emphasised and the vital aspect of enjoying books and reading is highlighted above all, so children want to learn to read and have a thoroughly rewarding experience.

 At our school, all children in Foundation Stage, Year 1 and Year 2 follow structured teaching in Systematic Synthetic Phonics through the Letters and Sounds programme.

-In Foundation Stage the requirements of Letters and Sounds are implemented via the Jolly Phonics scheme and the principles of the scheme are continued in Key Stage 1 as appropriate to children's development into independent readers.
+In Foundation Stage the requirements of Letters and Sounds are implemented and supported through some Jolly Phonics scheme materials which help children development into independent readers.

 At the end of Year 1, all children take the National Phonics Check Assessment.

 Synthetic phonics means that children learn to read, not only by knowing individual letter sounds, but also by knowing the sounds made by every combination of letters within words.
-The letter combinations are taught at brisk pace in Foundation Stage and Year 1, so that children can apply them to work out a wide variety of words while still in the early years of school.
+The letter combinations are taught at brisk pace in Foundation Stage, Year 1 and reinforced in Year 2, so that children can apply them to work out a wide variety of words while still in the early years of school.